sebinpj/docker-solr/README.md

-### Solr fork to create docker images with no volumes to create custom solr cores via Dockerfile
+### docker-solr with no volumes to create custom solr cores via Dockerfile

 to build a image run